I5UCC/VRCThumbParamsOSC/README.md

   - "Send On Change" (Default) As the name might suggest, it sends a parameter only when it has changed from its previous value.
   - "Send On Positive" It sends a Parameter when it changes, but also continuosly sends Positive values every Poll.
   - "Always Send" This is like the old behaviour, just sends the parameters current state every Poll.
+  - You can use the three buttons below to quickly switch between modes for every parameter

 # Automatic launch with SteamVR
 On first launch of the program, it registers as an Overlay app on SteamVR just like other well known programs like XSOverlay or OVRAdvancedSettings and can be launched on startup: